ateska/ramona/docs/manual/config.rst

   [program:ramonahttpfend]
   command=<httpfend>

-  # IP address/hostname where the HTTP frontend will listen
-  host=127.0.0.1

-  # Port where the HTTP frontend will listen
+  # Where the HTTP frontend will listen
-  port=5588
+  listen=tcp://localhost:5588

   # Use username and password options only if you want to enable basic authentication
   username=admin